Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Paper towels

-An old dish towel works too.
+An old dish towel works, too.
 These are for drying your brush.
-Paper towels are also good for soaking up excess water or paint when you make a mistake.
+Paper towels are also suitable for soaking up excess water or paint when you make a mistake.

 Eye droppers